Linear periods for unitary representations: Distinction of Ladder Representations

 \subsubsection{Jacquet modules}

 The Jacquet modules of ladder representations were computed in \cite[Corollary 2.2]{Lapid-Kret-JacquetModule+Ladder}, where it is shown that the Jacquet module of a ladder representation is semisimple, multiplicity free, and that its irreducible constituents are themselves tensor products of ladder representations.
-For us, we need only the Jacquet module with respect to a maximal parabolic subgroup.
+For us, we need only the Jacquet modules with respect to maximal parabolic subgroups.
 We record the result in \cite{Lapid-Kret-JacquetModule+Ladder} here.
 Let $P = M \ltimes U$ be the standard parabolic subgroup of $G_n$ associated to $(k,n-k)$.

 \begin{prop} Let $\frm = \{\Delta_1,\cdots, \Delta_t \} \in \mathscr O_{\rho}$ be a ladder with $\Delta_i = [a_i, b_i]_{\rho}$, and $\pi = \langlands(\frm)$.
 Then